UPPMAX/programming_formalisms/docs/schedule.md

 of the course's teaching.
 For a detailed daily schedule, see the detailed schedule of that day.

+!!! info "The course is learner-centered"

+    The course is learner-centered ([Why?](misc/faq.md#why-is-the-course-learner-centered)).
+    This means that the pace is determined be the learners (i.e. not by the clock).

+    The breaks are always on the time specified.

 ???- question "What are the course dates?"

     See [the course dates](course_dates.md).